 A neobank is a completely digital bank that doesn’t use any existing legacy systems to operate.
 This means the bank doesn’t use any physical infrastructure or digital operating systems that are already being used by existing financial institutions in Australia.
 The technology used by these neobanks is developed from scratch.

 What other digital banks will be launching in Australia?

 There are a number of digital banks lining to start offering products in the next year.
 This may be because they are yet to receive a banking licence or their products are still being developed.
 Some of these banks include:

 - Volt Bank.
 Volt Bank was the first to receive the new restricted Authorised Deposit-Taking Institution (ADI) licence.
 While yet to formally announce specifics for its products, we are expected to see a savings account, term deposit, a transaction account and loans sometime in 2019.

 - 86 400.
-This new bank is named for the number of minutes in a day and has applied for a restricted ADI licence.
+This new bank is named for the number of seconds in a day and has applied for an unrestricted ADI licence.
 It is backed by Cuscal and expected to release a transaction account and savings account in 2019.